josephjohnjj/ttg/examples/uts/WORKFLOW.md

 This means that the task will send the key Key{0, 0, 0} and data (*A)(0, 0) through the 0th output edge output_trsm (gemm_trsm).
 If you check the function make_trsm() you can see that gemm_trsm is an input edge to the task "TRSM".

-Similarly the same order should be mainiained when declaring the input to the lamda function.
+Similarly, the same order should be maintained when declaring the input to the lambda function.
 ```
 auto f = [](const Key& key,
               const BlockMatrix<T>& tile_nk,